Financial Aid and Scholarships

 There are several options for parents to explore regarding tuition assistance to attend Queen Emma Preschool.
 These options are available from outside organizations and Queen Emma Preschool is a participating school.
 Currently, St. Andrew's Schools does not provide financial aid to Queen Emma Preschool families.

 Eligibility and requirements vary.
 Please reach out directly to each organization for details and the most up-to-date information.

 This is a child care subsidy awarded to eligible families for the year prior to the child's entrance to Kindergarten.
 DHS (Department of Human Services) is the administrator of the program and partners with PATCH (People Attentive to Children) to run the program.
-Applications are currently being accepted for children born August 1, 2017 through July 31, 2018 for program participation July 1, 2022 - June 30, 2023.
 POD provides monthly preschool tuition subsidies to qualified families.
 Parents may choose any DHS licensed preschool.
-Applications must be received at the Oahu office by March 31, 2022 to be considered.
+For more information, please call (808) 791-2130.

 Also administered through DHS, this child care service accepts applications year round.
 For more information, please call (808) 566-2600.

 Kamehameha Schools offers a need-based scholarship to eligible families of Native Hawaiian ancestry that are planning to attend a participating PKS preschool.
 There are deadlines to apply.
-The application for the 2022-23 school year opened on August 15, 2021 and the deadline to apply was December 1, 2021.
+For more information, please call (808) 534-8080.